 The cost of solar panel installation varies based on which city or county you live in.
 Bay County residents pay an average of $16,548 for a 5kW system, or $11,583 after applying tax credits.
 Residents of Brevard County pay an average of $12,173 for the same-sized system, or just $8,521 after the same tax credits are applied.

 These figures are estimates, so check with local installers to determine rates in your area.
-Remember that solar power systems are built to meet your finances and power needs.
+Remember that solar energy systems are built to meet your finances and power needs.

 Once your solar power system is up and running, it is typically self-sufficient.
 Minimal maintenance is needed throughout the year, mainly cleaning and inspection.
 Regular cleaning of your system keeps it running smoothly, and an inspector will alert you if a problem arises.